Complexity Analysis of Normalizing Constant Estimation: from Jarzynski Equality to Annealed Importance Sampling and beyond: Normalizing Constant Estimation via Denoising Diffusion

 As discussed, RDS can be viewed as an \emph{optimally compensated} ALD using the OU process as the trajectory.
 We conclude this section by contrasting these two approaches.
 On the one hand, analytically-tractable curves such as the geometric interpolation offer closed-form drift terms at all time points, but may exhibit poor action properties (\cref{thm:mog_w2_action}) or bad isoperimetric constants \citep{chehab2025provable}, making annealed sampling challenging.
 On the other hand, alternative curves like the OU process may have better properties in action and isoperimetric constants, but their drift terms, often related to the scores of the intermediate distributions, lack closed-form expressions, and estimating these terms is also non-trivial.
 This highlights a fundamental trade-off between the complexity of the drift term estimation and the property of the interpolation curve.

 \textbf{Experiments.} We now compare the performance of the methods of normalizing constant estimation for non-log-concave distributions that have been discussed in the paper, including TI, AIS, and the four RDS-based methods.
 We consider two multimodal target distributions: a modified M\"uller Brown (MMB) distribution and Gaussian mixture (GM) with $4$ components, both in $\R^2$.
 The quantitative results are summarized in \cref{tab:exp}, where we report the relative error of $\Zh$ and, for GM, the maximum mean discrepancy (MMD) and $\text{W}_\text{2}$ distance between the generated samples $\pihsamp$ and ground truth samples from $\pi$.
-All RDS-based methods provide accurate estimates of the normalizing constant and high quality samples, while TI and AIS (based on geometric annealing) produce seriously biased estimate due to lack of mode coverage.
-Further details are presented in \cref{app:exp}.
+All RDS-based methods provide accurate estimates of the normalizing constant and high quality samples, while TI and AIS (based on geometric annealing) produce seriously biased estimates due to lack of mode coverage.
+Further details are presented in \cref{app:exp}, and the codes for the experiments are available at \url{https://github.com/AlexandreGUO2001/NormConstEst}.